 We also love...

 This sweet, simple marriage blessing that would be a wonderful addition to prayers for friends who are preparing for marriage--or for yourselves.
 In a way, wedding guests have a responsibility for spiritual preparation just as the bride and groom do.
 Prayers for the couple's marriage and, God willing, future family, is powerful and invites us as guests to experience the wedding in a way that draws us out of passivity; not because it's about us, but because together with the couple, our eyes are fixed on something greater.

 A prayer for your husband that speaks the language of self-emptying love of the other.
 It's beautiful both for engagement and after marriage.

-This nightly examen for married couples a few months ago that inspires the living out of your wedding vows, not just in the broad sense but in the details: carefully weighing your words and critiques, spending your time intentionally, and cultivating a servant's heart for your spouse and family.
+This nightly examen for married couples inspires the living out of your wedding vows, not just in the broad sense but in the details: carefully weighing your words and critiques, spending your time intentionally, and cultivating a servant's heart for your spouse and family.

 The theologian Hans urs Von Balthazar wrote, “Prayer is dialogue, not man’s monologue before God.”
 I’d add that prayer is not a monologue between spouses, but two voices united, crying out to the Father--in suffering, in joy, in praise, in petition, and in all things.
 May these prayers bear much fruit in your relationship.